Home > Examination and Diagnosis > Principles of TCM Diagnosis

 The liver meridian

-The liver resides under the right lower ribs.
+The liver resides under the right lower ribcage.
 Its main physiological functions are storing and regulating blood, creating unrestrained conditions for qi (vital energy) flow.
 The body movement, emotions and menstruation are also associated with it.
 The eyes and nails are important external checking parameters for assessing its condition.
 The gall bladder stores bile, which aids digestion, and in TCM, it also rules decision and is related to bravery.
-The liver meridian communicates with the gall bladder creating an exterior and interior relationship.
+The liver meridian communicates with the gall bladder meridian creating an exterior and interior relationship.
 Thus, these organs influence each other closely.

-The important signs in liver diseases are pain in the ribs where the liver meridian passes, irritability, being easily angered, dizziness, distending headache, blurred vision or eye discomfort, menstrual problems, convulsions, trembling limbs and distending pain in the testes of males.
+The important signs in liver diseases are pain in the ribcage where the liver meridian passes, irritability, being easily angered, dizziness, distending headache, blurred vision or eye discomfort, menstrual problems, convulsions, trembling limbs and distending pain in the testes of males.

 Liver and gall bladder syndromes

-Syndrome Presentations Reference with Western medicine
+Syndromes Presentations Reference with Western medicine

-Damp-heat in liver and gall bladder Damp-heat in liver and gall bladder Distension and pain in the rib sides where the liver meridain passes, bitter taste in the mouth, poor appetite, nausea, vomiting, abdominal distension, consitpation, scanty and yellow urine.
-In addition there may be yellow eyes and yellow discoloration of the skin and alternating chills or fever.
-The occurrence of eczema in the scrotum, swelling and burning pain in the testes or yellow foul leucorrhoea(sticky viginal discharge) with an itchy vulvae suggests damp heat in the Liver Meridian.
-On examination, the tongue is covered by yellow, sticky coating, and the pulse is taut and rapid.
+Damp-heat in liver and gall bladder Distending pain or burning sensation in the ribcage, a bitter taste in the mouth, poor appetite, nausea, constipation, and scanty and yellowish urine.
+In addition, there may also have yellow tinted eyes and skin, alternating chills and fever, scrotum eczema, swelling and burning pain in the testes, yellow foul leucorrhoea (sticky vaginal discharge) and itchy vulva.
+On examination, the tongue is red and covered by yellow and greasy coating, and the pulse is taut and rapid.
 Acute hepatitis, eczema in vulva

-Phlegm disturbing the gall bladder Dizziness, vertigo, ringing in the ears, bitter taste in the mouth, nausea, vomiting, irritability, insomnia, a tendency to be frightened, fullness in the chest and sighing.
-On examiantion there is a yellow and greasy tongue coating and a taut and rolling pulse.
+Phlegm disturbing the gall bladder Dizziness, vertigo, ear ringing, a bitter taste in the mouth, nausea, vomiting, irritability, insomnia, a tendency to be frightened, chest tightness and sighing.
+On examination, the tongue coating is yellow and greasy, and the pulse is taut and rolling.
 Neurasthenia